OCA/stock-logistics-workflow/stock_picking_batch_extended/readme/DESCRIPTION.rst

 Since v12 it is compatible with odoo addon https://github.com/odoo/odoo/blob/12.0/addons/stock_picking_batch/models/stock_picking_batch.py
 It allows to define which approach for batch handling will be used per company.
+By default after installation this option will be activated for all companies, you cal disable it in settings.

 Batch picking allows you to manage several pickings at the same time.
 You can create a batch with all pickings selected or multiple batch depends on